How long is the ACT test?

-The four sections of the ACT test officially take 2 hours and 55 minutes to complete.
-There are 215 questions total.
+The four sections of the ACT test officially take 2 hours and 55 minutes to complete with 215 questions total.

-But the ten-minute break between Math and Reading and some time at the beginning to fill out administrative information bring the total time up to about three and a half hours of time in the testing room.
+But the ten-minute break between Math and Reading and some time at the beginning to fill out paperwork increase the total time to about three and a half hours.

-If students take the Writing section at the end, that takes an additional 40 minutes, with a five-minute break given after the Science section.
+Students who take the Writing section at the end will stay an additional 40 minutes, including a five-minute break given after the Science section.

 How Long is Each Section?

 Students have 45 minutes to complete 75 questions.
 This averages out to approximately 36 seconds per question.

 The Math section is the longest, with 60 minutes to complete 60 questions.
 Once you complete Math, you’re over halfway through and have definitely earned your ten-minute break.